Practice Credit Requirements and Guidelines

 - you have completed a minimum of 400 hours of appropriate, documented work in an industry segment since matriculating in any accredited college or university.

-If you qualify under (1) above, and your final transcript has been received by the School of Hotel Administration, your pre-matriculation practice credit is automatic and will show on your transfer credit allowance sheet.
+If you qualify under (1) above, and your final transcript has been received by the Nolan School, your pre-matriculation practice credit is automatic and will show on your transfer credit allowance sheet.

-If you qualify under (2) above, you must submit the employment verification form by the end of your first semester in the School of Hotel Administration.
+If you qualify under (2) above, you must submit the employment verification form by the end of your first semester in the Nolan School.

 If you do not qualify under either number 1 or 2 above, you must fulfill the practice credit requirement and submit verification prior to University registration for your final two semesters.